Visa for people aged 16 and over who wish to work as employees in Spain (with a work contract). This visa covers seasonal work activities.

 5. Work contract.
 A copy of the work contract stamped by the Foreign Nationals' Office.

 Criminal records certificates from local police stations will not be accepted.
-The Canadian Criminal Record Certificate must be with the Hague Apostille Certification, and translated into Spanish.
+The Canadian Criminal Record Certificate must be with the Hague Apostille Certification issued by Global Affairs Canada, and translated into Spanish.
 If the criminal record certificate has been issued outside of Canada, it must be legalized by the Spanish Consular Office with jurisdiction in that country, unless the country that issued it has signed the Hague Convention, in which case it must be apostilled.
-You can check the list of the countries signing the Hague Convention here.
+You can check the list of the countries signatories of the Hague Convention here.

 9. Proof of the representative's identity and capacity.
-If the applicant is a minor, a copy of the identity document or passport of the parent and the document that proves the relationship must be presented.
-The originals will be shown at the time of submitting the application.
+If the applicant is a minor, a copy of the identity document or passport of the parent, tutor or representative and the document that proves the relationship, or the tutorship or the power of attorney or document which proves the representation, must be presented.
+The originals will be presented when submitting the application.
+Foreign documents (not issued in Canada) must be legalzed or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.